Rodrigo Jordan: Mountaineering and expeditions

 Parallel to his academic formation, Jordán has developed a sports career that began with rugby union, which he practiced during his schooling becoming part of the national youth team.
 When he was a university student, he began his career as mountain climber, by taking courses and climbing high mountains in Chile, Argentina, Alaska, Peru and Bolivia.
 From the beginning he stood out in this activity and gained the distinction for the “Best Athlete in Climbing”, awarded by the Sports Journalists Circle of Chile.

-In addition to developing his PhD thesis in Oxford, he specialized as mountain instructor at the National School for Outdoor Activities of Great Britain.
+In addition to developing his PhD thesis in Oxford, he specialized as a mountain instructor at the National School for Outdoor Activities of Great Britain.

 He was awarded the Irvine Travel Award, given by Oxford University to the best expedition of the year, for his expedition to Mount Kenya and Mount Kilimanjaro, in Africa.

 On May 15, 1992, he led the first South American group who reached the peak of Mount Everest (8,848 m / 29,029 ft), the highest mountain in the world.
 This experience was vital on his professional development, since the idea of creating Vertical S.A. was born there.
 The route they took was on the east face, known as the Kangshung face – that given its extreme difficulty, it has only been climbed 4 times as of 2018.

 In 1996, he led another successful Chilean expedition, this time to K2, in the Karakoram range.
 This was the first integral ascent of the South-SouthEast ridge.

 Between November 2002 and January 2003, he led a scientific-sporting expedition to Antárctica.
 During 54 days and without any external support, they covered 400 kilometers of unexplored mountain terrain, and collected valuable ice and rock samples for scientific research on Antarctica.
 Also in 2003, he made possible the first educational expedition for the MBA program of the Wharton School to Patagonia.

 Later, in May 2004, he led his fourth expedition to Everest guiding it by the Khumbu Glacier route and placing nine climbers on the peak.
 Among the members of that team was Andrónico Luksic Craig, one of the owners of the Luksic group, a leading business conglomerate in Latin America.